Toric Sylvester forms: Introduction

 \end{theorem*}

-In cases where $(C/I)_{\nu} = C_{\nu}$, the above duality implies that $(I^{\sat}/I)_{\delta - \nu}$ is a free $A$-module (see Corollary \ref{cor:freemodule}) and a natural question is to find explicit bases.
-This is what we provide as the second main contribution of this paper, by introducing toric Sylvester forms.
+In the cases where $(C/I)_{\nu} = C_{\nu}$, the above duality implies that $(I^{\sat}/I)_{\delta - \nu}$ is a free $A$-module (see Corollary \ref{cor:freemodule}) and a natural question is to find explicit bases.
+To tackle this question, we introduce toric Sylvester forms.
 We first prove that for suitable $\nu$ and $x^{\mu} \in R_{\nu}$, each generic homogeneous polynomial $F_i$ can be decomposed into $n + 1$ generic homogeneous polynomials $(F_{ij}^{\mu})_{0\leq j\leq n}$, similarly to \eqref{eq:decompFi}.
-The existence of such decompositions requires a certain property on $X_\Sigma$ that we introduce and call \textit{positivity property}; see Theorem \ref{theoremdecompositionrestated}.
-Then, from these decompositions we define toric Sylvester forms as the determinants $\Sylv_{\mu} := \det(F^{\mu}_{ij}) \in I^{\sat}_{\delta-\nu}$ and show that their classes in $(I^{\sat}/I)_{\delta - \nu}$, denoted by $\sylv_{\mu}$, are independent of the choice of decompositions.
-Finally, we get the following explicit duality property; see Theorem \ref{sylvesterformduality}.
+The existence of such decompositions requires a certain property on the smooth cone $\sigma \in \Sigma(n)$; when it holds we will say that $X_\Sigma$ is $\sigma$-\textit{positive} (see Definition \ref{def:definitionpositive} and Theorem \ref{theoremdecompositionrestated}).
+Then, from these decompositions we define toric Sylvester forms as the determinants $\Sylv_{\mu} := \det(F^{\mu}_{ij}) \in I^{\sat}_{\delta-\nu}$ and \cc{consider their classes in} $(I^{\sat}/I)_{\delta - \nu}$, denoted by $\sylv_{\mu}$.
+Finally, we obtain the following explicit duality property which can be seen as the second main contribution of this paper; see Theorem \ref{sylvesterformduality} \cc{and Theorem \ref{sylvesterformsbasis}}.